These changes are industry wide and apply to all KiwiSaver schemes. The changes come into effect on three dates:

 - their employer can also stop their contributions

-Please note: Anyone aged 60-64 who joins a KiwiSaver scheme for the first time before 1 July 2019 will still be subject to the five-year membership lock-in period, which means that they can be eligible for Government contributions and employer contributions for the five-year period.
+Please note: Anyone aged 60-64 who joined a KiwiSaver scheme for the first time before 1 July 2019 will still be subject to the five-year membership lock-in period, which means that they can be eligible for Government contributions and employer contributions for the five-year period.

 From 1 April 2020